tabreturn/pycon-2025/marp_slidedeck/slidedeck.md

 ## Introduction > Processing
 ### ... anybody heard of it?
-* Free, open-source programming tool made for visual arts and creative coding
+* Graphics library and IDE made for teaching non-programmers programming in a visual way
-* Easy to learn, especially for beginners learning graphics and interaction
+* Easy to learn, especially for beginners, promoting software literacy within the visual arts
 * Great for coding animations, generative art, data visualisations
 * Based on Java with simple functions for drawing and motion